johnkshanahan/jksdemo/pages/about.md

 ## About the Johnny Shanahan Collection

-This site is generated as a test of Github's capabilities.
+This website was generated as a test of Github's capabilities.
 I used sample data from CollectionBuilder to make this page, including:

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents